mrpara/bot-battle-board/README.md

 > spawn()

 Forfeit the current turn and the next two turns.
 In the beginning of the first turn after that, a new unit (with 3 hp) is spawned in an adjacent free tile (if one exists).
-The new unit is placed at the end of the turn queue, meaning it will only have its first turn after one more round has passed.
+The new unit is placed at the end of the turn queue, meaning it will only have its first turn at the end of the round.

->
+> charge_attack(num)

+The unit forfeits num turns, and charges an attack.
+After num turns have passed, it will attack for high damage.
+Each turn waited increased the damage by the 1 more point than the previous turn.
+For example,
+>charge_attack(1)

+will cause the unit to forfeit one turn and attack on the second turn for 1 + 2 = 3 damage
+>charge_attack(2)

+forfeits two turns, and attacks on the third turn for 1 + 2 + 3 = 6 points of damage

+>charge_attack(3)

+forfeits three turns, and attacks on the fourth turn for 1 + 2 + 3 + 4 = 10 points of damage, and so on.